 Unit option Unit title

-Unit option A Theatre for the community
+Unit option A Collaboration

-Unit option B Historic and World Theatre
+Unit option B Community

-Unit option C Art Showcase
+Unit option C Contemporary

-Unit option D The Theatre Industry
+Unit option D Commentary

 Students complete two assessment tasks for each unit.
 The assessment techniques used in Drama in Practice are:

 Technique Description Response requirements Devising project Students plan, devise and evaluate a scene for a focus of the unit.
 Devised scene Up to 4 minutes (rehearsed) Planning and evaluation of devised scene One of the following: • Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media • Written: up to 600 words • Spoken: up to 4 minutes, or signed equivalent Directorial project Students plan, make and evaluate a director's brief for an excerpt of a published script for the focus of the unit.
 Director's brief Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Planning and evaluation of the director's brief One of the following: • Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media • Written: up to 600 words • Spoken: up to 4 minutes, or signed equivalent Performance Students perform the excerpt of the published script, a devised scene, or collage drama for the focus of the unit.
 Performance Performance (live or recorded): up to 4 minutes